banner-bg

 Childcare Ratios for Your Preschool

-The staff-to-child ratio is the number of children per adult staff member in a classroom.
+A staff-to-child ratio is the number of children per adult staff member in a classroom.
 Ratios vary based on the program type and the children's ages.
 Generally, younger children require more care and attention; therefore, fewer children are typically assigned or allotted to a teacher when they're under a certain age.
-For instance, many states recommend a ratio of five or fewer infants to one teacher.
+For instance, many states require a ratio of five or fewer infants to one teacher.
 However, as ages increase and children become more independent and require less supervision, that ratio increases.

 Research shows that maintaining a low staff-to-child ratio can positively impact children by improving their quality of care and education.
 Organizations such as Head Start, the National Association for Education of Young Children (NAEYC), and the American Academy of Pediatrics recommend low ratios because of these findings.